-Taking DLPA, a combination of D-Phenlalanine and L-Phenylalanine, can result in a rapid increase in dopamine and endorphin levels in an individual going through acute opiate withdrawal or Post Acute Withdrawal Syndrome (PAWS).
+Taking DLPA, a combination of D-Phenylalanine and L-Phenylalanine can result in a rapid increase in dopamine and endorphin levels in an individual going through acute opiate withdrawal or Post Acute Withdrawal Syndrome (PAWS).

 Using DLPA for opiate withdrawal leads to the following benefits: